TomerBeren/Foo-Book-Web-Public/README.md

 FooBook_Web is the frontend part of the Foobook social media platform.
 To utilize all features, such as posting, friend requests, and profile management, the backend server (Foobook_Server) must be operational.

-For more details on setting up and running the backend, refer to the FooBook_Server README at https://github.com/TomerBeren/FooBook_Server.
+For more details on setting up and running the backend, including detailed technical documentation and updates, refer to the FooBook_Server [README](https://github.com/TomerBeren/FooBook_Server) and our comprehensive [Wiki](https://github.com/TomerBeren/FooBook-Server-Public/tree/tcp-server-main/wiki).

 ## Photos